 You can’t spell Thanksgiving without the word “thanks”, and what better way to be thankful than to plan a family trip for the holiday weekend.
 If you’re looking for a few ideas to make your best Thanksgiving trip yet, you’ve come to the right place.
-Here’s a quick rundown of three amazing Thanksgiving getaways in the High Sierra, based on what you enjoy doing.
+Here’s a quick rundown of six amazing Thanksgiving getaways in the High Sierra, based on what you enjoy doing.

 Truckee – Skiin’ & Shoppin’

 When it comes to a picturesque town that fits the perfect Thanksgiving holiday getaway, look no further than Truckee.
 You’ll find a wide range of vacation rentals, from historic hotels to mountain homes, as well as numerous activities and fall colors still lingering along hiking trails.
 Peruse the local shops and galleries on Main Street to pick up the perfect holiday gift for friends or family.
 You may even have the option of skiing at Northstar California and Palisades Tahoe – check for opening dates.

 Just twelve miles east of Truckee you’ll find the north shore of Lake Tahoe.
 With a few extra days off, you’ll have plenty of time to get some rest and relaxation.
 Take in one of the classic jaw-dropping sunsets from iconic spots such as Kings Beach or go for a hike up to Monkey Rock in Incline Village.
 After a full day of outdoor fun, head over to Tahoe’s only cinema drafthouse – Tahoe City Art Haus.
 Pick from one of the nine craft beers and cider on tap.
 Enjoy non-GMO popcorn popped in coconut oil and relax in a comfy leather seat as you take in indie films, blockbuster movies, or the World Series.